Skip to main content

 AI product integration (Rovo, Atlassian Intelligence)

 Significant product investment in AI across Jira and Confluence.
-Public roadmap positions AI as a horizontal capability, not a separate product.
+Their roadmap treats AI as something built across the product suite, not a separate product.

 Talking points